-Have you heard of Anne Springs Close Greenway?
+Have you heard of the Anne Springs Close Greenway?
 Are you looking for a new wide-open space to explore with your family?
 I recently spent a few days exploring York County, South Carolina and found so many wonderful things.
 This nature preserve was just one of the discoveries we made while there.

 Check out the Kidding Around guide to York County, SC for more adventures to be found in this destination, just a few hours from Greenville.